-On January 30, 2014, the Company's board of directors approved and the Company adopted a 2014 Equity Incentive Plan (the "Incentive Plan") providing for the issuance of stock options to the directors and employees of the Company to purchase up to an aggregate of 600,000 shares of common stock.
+On January 30, 2014, the Company's board of directors approved, and the Company adopted, the Incentive Plan providing for the issuance of stock options to the directors and employees of the Company to purchase up to an aggregate of 600,000 shares of common stock.
 No stock options were issued to directors of the Company from the Incentive Plan as of January 31, 2014.

 In July 2014, the Company's board of directors voted to increase the shares of common stock reserved under the Incentive Plan by 2,000,000 shares from 600,000 shares of common stock to 2,600,000 shares of common stock.
 In addition, the board of directors voted to provide that the number of shares of common stock reserved for issuance under the Incentive Plan will automatically increase on February 1 of each year, beginning as of February 1, 2015 and continuing through and including February 1, 2024, by 3% of the total number of shares of the Company's capital stock outstanding on January 31 of the preceding fiscal year, or a lesser number of shares determined by the board of directors.
-As of July 31, 2014, 623,000 shares were available for grant under the Incentive Plan.
+As of October 31, 2014, 631,000 shares were available for grant under the Incentive Plan.